Ph.D. Degree Requirements

 Doctoral Candidacy

 All Ph.D. students must pass an Oral Comprehensive Examination by their fourth semester of post-M.A. enrollment (or completion of the Qualifying Exam).
 This exam will be based in part upon a dissertation proposal, which must be approved by the doctoral committee at least three weeks before the Oral Comprehensive Examination is scheduled.
-The exam is administered by the doctoral committee and is closed to the public (see the Graduate Handbook for more details).
+The exam is administered by the doctoral committee and is closed to the public.
 It may result in a grade of Honors, Satisfactory, or Unsatisfactory.
 Upon passing the exam, students are advanced to candidacy.
 In the case of a grade of Unsatisfactory, a student may repeat the exam a second time only with the approval of the student's Doctoral Committee and the Anthropology Graduate Committee.
 A third try is not permitted.

 Following completion of the Oral Comprehensive Exam, students must continue to enroll in accordance with the Office of Graduate Studies Post-comprehensive Enrollment Policy until all Ph.D. requirements are met.